-The program also released the monograph Measuring Medical Homes: Tools to Evaluate the Pediatric Patient- and Family-Centered Medical Home, published by the National Center for Medical Home Implementation and the American Academy of Pediatrics in 2010.
-The monograph includes a review of many of the patient and family experience tools used to assess the provision of primary care by general pediatric practices.
+The program released a new monograph, “Positioning the Family and Patient at the Center: A Guide to Family and Patient Partnership in the Medical Home,” in the spring of 2013, which was published by the National Center for Medical Home Implementation and the American Academy of Pediatrics.
+The monograph includes case studies of tools, processes, and best practices in family-centered care in pediatric medical homes.
 The development of the monograph was funded by the American Academy of Pediatrics’ National Center for Medical Home Implementation through a cooperative agreement with the Health Resources and Services Administration Maternal and Child Health Bureau.

 In addition to research grants and contracts, the program has active local, national and international research and consultation projects.
 The program continues to support the evaluation of the Network180 Behavioral Health Homes Pilot in Kent County, Michigan, which has the goal of creating specialty behavioral health homes with the establishment of an ongoing relationship with primary care providers.
 The program also has funds from the Bentz family to support research on communication between primary care providers and educators about children with special health care needs, and is preparing a manuscript examining how communication between schools, clinical healthcare providers, and parents is measured and understood through a review of current literature.
 The program has recently provided consultative support to the Michigan Primary Care Transformation Project (MiPCT), the State Innovations Model grant from CMS, the Patient-Centered Primary Care Collaborative (PCPCC), and Mathematica Policy Research.

 The program is currently working on several innovative new projects: